DNWMNCR/JavaForSmallTeams/tests/500_make_tests_easy_to_understand.md

   }
 ```

-As we start to deal with more complex domain objects it becomes harder to separate the important values from the ones that are required to construct valid objects but not of particular interest to our test.
+As we start to deal with more complex domain objects, it becomes harder to separate the important values from the ones that are required to construct valid objects but not of particular interest to our test.
-Fortunately we can use the builder pattern to ease the pain, reduce duplication, and keep the tests readable.
+Fortunately, we can use the builder pattern to ease the pain, reduce duplication, and keep the tests readable.

 ### Name Values Meaningfully

-If a value has an important meaning, make that meaning clear e.g
+If a value has an important meaning, make that meaning clear e.g.:

 ```java
   Foo testee = new Foo(PERFORM_VALIDATION);
 ```

-instead of
+instead of:

 ```java
   Foo testee = new Foo(true);